 It’s best to use natural fertilizers on seedlings rather than chemical ones.
 Chemical fertilizers can cause damage to seedlings, and burn their tiny tender roots.

-If you’re new to growing seeds and want to learn how to grow any plant you want from seed, check out my Seed Starting Course!
+If you’re new to growing seeds and want to learn how to grow any plant you want from seed, check out my online Seed Starting Course!
 It’s a wonderful, comprehensive and completely self-paced online course that will teach you everything you need to know about successfully growing garden seeds.
+Enroll and get started today!

 More Posts About Caring For Seedlings